 Countryside dog walks in Kent for you and your four-legged friend can often coincide with a coastal caper as very often fields abut some beaches and there’s even a formal garden and ponds near St Margaret’s Bay, plus there are some amazing views to be seen in the south-east.
-There is a wide range of dog friendly cottages in Kent too, especially along the coastline, so there is no excuse to keep your visit down to a day trip.
+There is a some of the best Kent cottages for dog-friendly beach trips too, especially along the coastline, so there is no excuse to keep your visit down to a day trip.

 When are dogs allowed on beaches in Kent?